HyagoOliveira/GameDataSystem/README.md

 `AbstractGameDataManager` is also an abstract `ScriptableObject`, so you should use the `CreateAssetMenu` attribute as well.

-Create an asset for `GameDataManager`.
+Create an asset for the `GameDataManager`.

 ![The GameDataManager Asset](/Docs~/GameDataManager.png "The GameDataManager Asset")

-Link your GameData and a [PersistenceSettings](https://github.com/HyagoOliveira/Persistence?tab=readme-ov-file#creating-the-persistence-settings) asset.
+Link your GameData and a PersistenceSettings asset.
+Check [Creating the Persistence Settings](https://github.com/HyagoOliveira/Persistence?tab=readme-ov-file#creating-the-persistence-settings) for more details.

 In the Editor, use the Game Data Manager buttons to locally Save, Load (also from a file) and Delete the referenced GameData, using the Current Slot to do the operation.